 When the voltage drops below a certain level, the BIOS Setup program settings stored in CMOS RAM (for example, the date and time) might not be accurate.
 Replace the battery with an equivalent one.
-Figure 1 on page 15 shows the location of the battery.
+Figure 1 shows the location of the battery.